nuclearace/SwiftDiscord/Installing SwiftDiscord for iOS.md

 **Please note that you should follow the instructions in this document rather than in the main README if you intend to build for iOS.**

-## Preamble

-Hi there, I'm Andi.
-I wanted to build an iOS app that used the Discord API and SwiftDiscord fit the bill for my usecase.
-Unfortunately there were no official instructions at the time so I decided to try to do it  myself and document the whole process so the rest of you don't have to struggle.
-I'd like to thank the lead developer (nuclearace) for providing guidance throughout the whole journey; without whom I would have undoubtedly never been able to get this working.

 ## Prerequisites

 * SwiftDiscord **4**